kamilpawlowski-git/networking-programming/tcp-chat-mini-project/README.md

 * signal library
 * linux kernel (from networking perspective)

-To test it out Docker (or any virtual machines) are recommended.
+To test it out Docker (or any virtual machine) is recommended.

 **How to use it?**